 - Anything not mentioned in the program

-- Datong: Howard Johnson Jindi Plaza 5-star
+- Datong: Howard Johnson Jindi Plaza 5-stars

 - Terelj National Park: Terelj Lodge Ger Camp

-- Listviyanka: Mayak Hotel 3-star
+- Listviyanka: Krest Pad 3-star

 - Yekaterinburg: Hotel Novotel Yekaterinburg Centre 4-star

-- Kazan: Ramada Kazan City Center 4-star
+- Kazan: Mirage Hotel Kazan 4-star

 Note: the above listed hotels are tentative, and shall be confirmed only upon confirmation of the trip.

-More trips of this type
+More tours of this type

-More trips in these destinations
+More tours in these destinations